CoryParsnipson/sfml-test/README.md

 * Service locator is pretty ugly.
 Refactor?

+* Put game specific scenes and game specific commands in a different folder hierarchy

 * Flesh out UI compositor classes
    * need to decide a way to specify fixed percentage positioning etc?